Some people are happy they way they are; and many people are unhappy for the way they are.

 At the same time many fall for the trap of happiness for the moment.
 For example, it can be entertaining wrong relationships.
 It can be substance abuse.
 It can be gambling.
 But somehow people in spite of warnings and red signals fail to read the price tag.
 It can spells the D’s–Despair, Disillusionment, Deception, Destruction, and finally Death.So happiness for the moment is not worth the game.
 You need to look for happiness that lasts.

 Again, think about all those things that you don’t need.
 People love to accumulate things and try to find happiness in possessions.
-But when it is time to die, nothing matters except the love you had for God and others.
+But when it is time to die, nothing matters except the love you had for others.
 Similarly technology these days is bringing more and more gadgets that makes you slaves to them.
-A kind of progressive addiction; ins’t it?
-Think about it seriously; do gadgets and social media, likes and followers make your really happy?
+Think about it.
+Do gadgets make your really happy?

 Finally, there has been many songs in the past titled, “Don’t worry, be happy.”
 Is it that simple?
 The truth possibly is people worry about not being happy.
 It is like a dog who went round and round trying to catch happiness which it believed was in its tail.
 While another dog seeing the other’s struggle simply said, “My happiness is also in my tail.
 But it follows me wherever I go!”